 Global Course Connection Proposal: Faculty members who submit a Global Course Connections proposal are eligible to attend the summer Global Course Connection workshop to be held on the campus of .
 Instructors who submit the proposal and complete a Globally Connected Course will receive a $250 stipend.
 Of course, faculty members always have the option to informally connect their courses outside the Global Course Connections program, in which case there is no need to submit the application.

 The 2017 Global Course Connections workshop was held at Franklin University Switzerland June 24 – 26, 2017.
 The dates and location of the 2018 have not been determined.

 Proposals for connected courses for spring 2018 will be accepted until August 14, 2017.
 Please work with your course partner to complete a Global Course Connection proposal and the Global Course Connections Information Table.
 The proposal and table should be sent to Simon Gray.

 Previous Globally Connected Courses:

 Borders, Wars, and Displacement in MENA (Oberlin College) and Borders, Wars, and Refugees from the Ottoman Empire to ISIS (Americant University in Cairo).
 Faculty Members: Zeinab Abul-Magd and Amy Austin Holmes.

-Society in Comparative Perspectives (Kenyon College) and Crossing Borders Global Citizenship (American University in Cairo).
-Faculty Members: Jennifer Johnston and Doris Jones.
+Society in Comparative Perspective (Kenyon College) and Crossing Borders Global Citizenship (American University in Cairo).
+Faculty Members: Jennifer Johnson and Doris Jones.

 Peace Journalism (Earlham College) and Introduction to Journalism (American University of Nigeria).
 Faculty Members: Judith Hetrick and Jacob Jacob.